Learn more about this card and find out how you can apply here.

 Additionally, you can redeem your cash back for gift cards and charitable donations, though doing so may diminish the value of your cash back and may entail a minimum redemption threshold.

-This card comes with a 0% APR on purchases for nine months.
+This card comes with a 0% on purchases for 9 months.

 There is no annual fee, balance transfer fee, foreign transaction fee, or fee for employee cards.
-The cash advance fee is the greater of 3% or $10, and the late payment fee ranges up to $39.
+The cash advance fee is 3% of the amount of the cash advance, but not less than $10, and the late payment fee ranges Up to $39.

 Quarterly and Year-End Reports